 Sew along the drawing lines.
-The join of the plain-chenille is thick to sew, sew slowly and carefully, use an awl to press the chenille sock down to reduce the thickness so that it is easier for the presser foot to get over.
+The join of the plain chenille is thick to sew, sew slowly and carefully, and use an awl to press the chenille sock down to reduce the thickness so that it is easier for the presser foot to get over.
 Remember to pull the sock slightly while sewing.

 1. Cut all pieces out with at least 1/8″ seam allowance.

-2. Turn all pieces with right side facing out.
+2. Turn all pieces with the right side facing out.

-3. Stuff body until it is firmed at the leg part and gradually reduce the firmness towards to the top.
-Then, stuff arms until the beige part is firmed, add a little poly-stuffing material to the chenille sock part.
+3. Stuff the body until it is firmed at the leg part and gradually reduce the firmness towards the top.
+Then, stuff the arms until the beige part is firmed, and add a little poly-stuffing material to the chenille sock part.
 Lastly, stuff the tail firmly.
 Set aside.

 1. Stuff the head part of the plain sock with poly-fill stuffing material until it is about the size of a fist.

 2. Sew running stitch 1/4″ from the edge, and pull to close the opening.
 Push the raw edges into the head.
 It is alright if the gap is not completely closed.